mirkopaonessa/conceptnet-forensic-enrichment/README.md

 ## 🇬🇧 ENGLISH

 This repository contains the source code and datasets for the thesis project "Enrichment of the ConceptNet Knowledge Graph for the Forensic Domain via LLMs".
-The system uses the LLaMA 3.3 70B Versatile model (queried via the Groq API) to generate and deduce new forensic terminology, expanding ConceptNet's pre-existing commonsense relations within an investigative and criminological context.
+The system uses the LLaMA 3.3 70B Versatile model (queried via the Groq API) to generate and deduce new forensic terminology, enriching ConceptNet's pre-existing commonsense relations within an investigative and criminological context.

 ### Prerequisites
 * Python 3.10 or higher.